tors42/challengeaiexample/README.md

     $ docker run -it --rm --name challengeaiexample --env PORT=8000 --publish 8000:8000 challengeaiexample

 Then open a web browser and navigate to http://localhost:8000

-# Test public

-The app is deployed on Heroku

-Open a web browser and navigate to https://challengeaiexample.herokuapp.com

 # Test gitpod.io